 Photo: Cole Davis

 What better way to preserve memories than to hang them on your Christmas tree.
 Every year, you’ll be reminded of the wonderful experiences shared with your loved ones.
-Shop boutiques like Urban Market, Tippy Canoe, Dietz Market, and April’s Garden flower shop, and Native Roots Garden Center for specially-made holiday decorations.
+Shop boutiques like Urban Market, Tippy Canoe, Dietz Market, and April’s Garden flower shop for specially-made holiday decorations.